ellewilson96/adopt-a-cat-CLI-gem/adopt_a_cat/README.md

 # AdoptACat

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/adopt_a_cat`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to the AdoptACat gem!
+With this gem, you will be able to access a list of cats from Anjellicle Cat Rescue, a local shelter in NYC.
+You may check out the cats and make an appointment by calling the shelter, or you may exit the program.

-TODO: Delete this and the text above, and describe your gem
+Please enter "bin/adopt" to run the program.

 ## Installation